 Wholesale selling is a great way to scale your revenue without a heavy investment into marketing and advertising.

 Instead of trying to painstakingly increase the number of customers you sell individual products to, you can simply sell a large number of items to a handful of wholesale buyers.
-The concept is simple enough, and depending on your business’s structure, you may already be familiar with wholesale from the buyer's perspective; but it’s a great option to consider as a seller, too.
+The concept is simple enough, and depending on the type of business you run, you may already be familiar with wholesale from the buyer's perspective; but it’s a great option to consider as a seller, too.

 Despite the simplicity of wholesale in theory, there are some factors you’ll want to take into consideration when deciding whether wholesale is the best approach for your business model and offering.